18 easy ways to make your spa more eco-friendly

 I use spatulas when I’m using soft waxes.
 These can be cleaned and disinfected easily.
 You just have to make a bit of investment at first.

-A lot of clients donèt even want receipts anymore so before you print one, ask if they do want one.
+Many clients do not even want receipts anymore, so before you print one, ask if they do want one.
 If your Point of sale system offers email receipts, ask if they would like that instead.

 I’ve watched dozens of videos and learned how to change my technique to reduce the amount of wax, strips and sticks that I need.

 I could switch to sugaring or a more eco-friendly wax, but it would require a massive change to my business.
 (If you are a sugaring technician, please don’t ask me to switch.
 I’m not going to debate this.)

 I switched some of my pre and post-service cleansers, wipes, etc., to an eco-friendly site that offers bulk packaging and refilling.

 I am currently looking at a program called Green Spas which recycles all kinds of spa waste, including wax waste.